When PKR 2.4M in SEO Spend Stops Producing Leads for Pakistani SMEs

 Key Takeaways

-• Maintaining the same SEO budget allocation while AI Mode expands is the most expensive decision a Pakistani SME can make in 2026
+- Maintaining the same SEO budget allocation without checking leads, CTR, and AI visibility can become an expensive mistake for a Pakistani SME in 2026

 About WeProms Digital